mira-mi/EuchreMusical/README.md

 ## New Update
 - User input for team 1, sadly team 2 hasn't gotten that far
 - more comments
-- the file known as [more musical](https://github.com/mira-mi/EuchreMusical/tree/main/actualfactualmuse/euchrethemusical) is the one that should be used.
+- the file known as [actual factual](https://github.com/mira-mi/EuchreMusical/tree/main/actualfactualmuse/euchrethemusical) is the one that should be used.
 If you click the file name in the text above you can go to the folder (also included in the top)